-The intent of the park strip landscaping standard is that thirty three percent (33%) or more of the park strip surface be covered with vegetation within three (3) years of planting or when planting has reached maturity, whichever comes first.
+The intent of the park strip landscaping standards is that thirty three percent (33%) or more of the park strip surface be covered with vegetation within three (3) years of planting or when planting has reached maturity, whichever comes first.
 For lots with two (2) or more street frontages, this standard shall be applied separately to each adjacent park strip on each street frontage.

-It shall be the property owner's responsibility to ensure that erosion does not deposit soil or other material on sidewalks or in the street.
+If the entire park strip is planted with annual or perennial flowering plants, it shall be the property owner's responsibility to ensure that erosion does not deposit soil or other material on sidewalks or in the street.

 Materials such as bark, shredded plant material, and compost, may be used as water conserving mulch for plants and may also be used as the only material in portions of a park strip.

 Gravel, rocks, and boulders, may be used on portions of the park strip.
 Large diameter rocks and boulders shall be kept a minimum of eighteen inches (18") away from existing street trees.
 Organic mulch or gravel shall be used near existing street trees.
-No annuals are allowed within the park strip landscape.